NIOS Sociology 331 Solved Paper’ October 2017

 10. Describe the relationship between sociology and political science.
 4

-12. List and briefly describe the causes of delinquency.
+12. List the causes of juvenile delinquency.
 4

-14. How are schools and educational institutions agents of socialization?
+14. How are schools and educational institutions seen as agents of socialization?
 4

 Ans.
 School/Institution:- Schools and educational institutions are important agents of socialization.
 They provide learning situations and environment to the child which impart discipline and inculcate certain qualities which enable him to develop his personality.
 This way he learns to discover his own needs and needs of the group to which he belongs.
 Thus, he learns to conform to the norms set by the school and other institutions.